zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

     </figure>
 </div>

-With this input, the number of squares in the resulting images is unchanged, but in some cases, some rows or columns have a rectangular shape.
+With this input the number of squares in the resulting images is unchanged, but in some cases, some rows or columns have a rectangular shape.

 ### Natural images

-We chose to use synthetic images because we want to evidence the creation of artifacts and see the differences between the libraries.
+We chose to use synthetic images because we want to evidence the creation of artifacts and see the differences between libraries.
 These differences are more difficult to see on natural images, i.e., the ones acquired with a camera.
 In this case, as you see in the figures below, the results with the _nearest neighbor_ filter are quite the same while, using the _bilinear_ one, the effect of the antialiasing filter becomes more visible.

 <div class="blog-image-container">
     <figure>